-Additionally, the bill renames the existing community schools fund to the "Dr. Jeannie Oakes Memorial Community Schools Fund," which will continue to support the development and implementation of community school initiatives.
-The fund will consist of various sources of revenue, including appropriations and donations, and will be administered by the department responsible for ensuring that the funds are used appropriately.
+Furthermore, the bill renames the existing community schools fund to the "Dr. Jeannie Oakes Memorial Community Schools Fund," which will be a nonreverting fund in the state treasury.
+This fund will consist of various financial contributions and will be administered by the department to support community school initiatives.
+The bill ensures that the funds are used specifically for the development and implementation of community schools and not to address previous reductions in program services.
 The provisions of this act will take effect for the 2025-2026 school year and beyond.

 ED substitute: 22-32-4, 22-32-8